Cargill/splinter-docs/docs/0.5/examples/gameroom/walkthrough/index.md

     ```GET /nodes```

-2. The Gameroom REST API sends a GET request to the `/nodes` endpoint in the
+2. The Gameroom REST API sends a GET request to the `/registry/nodes` endpoint
-   Splinter REST API asking for the list of nodes.
+   in the Splinter REST API asking for the list of nodes.

-3. The Splinter daemon, `splinterd`, fetches the list of nodes from the node
+3. The Splinter daemon, `splinterd`, fetches the list of nodes from the registry
-   registry and sends a response to the Gameroom REST API that includes the
+   and sends a response to the Gameroom REST API that includes the requested
-   requested data.
+   data.
 The "list of nodes" response looks like this:

     ```
     {
       "data": [
       {
         "identity": "bubba-node-000",
+        "display_name": "Bubba Bakery",
+        "endpoints": [
+          "tcps://splinterd-node-bubba:8044",
+        ],
         "metadata": {
           "organization": "Bubba Bakery",
-          "endpoint": "tls://splinterd-node-bubba:8044"
-        }
         },
+        "keys": [
+          "b1834871...2914a7f4",
+        ],
+      },
       {
         "identity": "acme-node-000",
+        "display_name": "ACME Corporation",
+        "endpoints": [
+          "tcps://splinterd-node-acme:8044",
+        ],
         "metadata": {
           "organization": "ACME Corporation",
-          "endpoint": "tls://splinterd-node-acme:8044",
         }
+        "keys": [
+          "0384781f...5a7e4998",
+        ],
       }
       ],
       "paging": {
-        "current": "/nodes?limit=100&offset=0",
+        "current": "/registry/nodes?limit=100&offset=0",
         "offset": 0,
         "limit": 100,
         "total": 2,
-        "first": "/nodes?limit=100&offset=0",
+        "first": "/registry/nodes?limit=100&offset=0",
-        "prev": "/nodes?limit=100&offset=0",
+        "prev": "/registry/nodes?limit=100&offset=0",
-        "next": "/nodes?limit=100&offset=0",
+        "next": "/registry/nodes?limit=100&offset=0",
-        "last": "/nodes?limit=100&offset=0"
+        "last": "/registry/nodes?limit=100&offset=0"
       }
     }
     ```